topfreegames/khan/docs/API.md

             // Player that requested membership
             // If the player was invited, this should be another player.
             // Otherwise, this is the same as the player.
+            // If the membership level is 'owner' this key does not exist.
             "requestor":{
               "publicID": [string]
               "name": [string],